Protecting Your Trees from Heat Stress in Summer

 1. Provide Your Trees Adequate Water

-Providing them with adequate water is one of the most important things you can do.
+Providing your trees with adequate water is one of the most important things you can do.
 Deep watering (where the water penetrates deeply into the soil) is best, as it helps to encourage deep root growth.

 Ensuring that your tree has adequate water during the summer is essential for preventing heat stress.
 Water deeply and regularly, paying attention to the tree’s root zone.
 If possible, try to water in the morning or evening when temperatures are cooler.
 Avoid overhead watering, as this can promote fungal growth and encourage leaves to droop.